 Are you interested in contributing to our activities?

-We invite you to create a profile in the IUCN Commissions Membership portal (link) and apply to become a member of the World Commission on Environmental Law (link).
+We invite you to create a new account in the IUCN Commissions Membership portal, log in, and apply to become a member of the World Commission on Environmental Law.
 Please indicate in your application form that you would like to join the “WCEL Early Career Network,” even if you received your law degree more than five years ago.
 Similarly, please indicate your interest in joining the group in the “brief outline” section.
+Click here for a general video on how to apply.
 We are eager to welcome you to the ECSG!